ho-thanh-und/tp/docs/DeveloperGuide.md

 ---

+**Use case: UC15 - Clear all interview schedules**

+**MSS**
+1. User requests to clear the list of interview schedules
+1. QuickHire shows the empty list of interview schedules

+   Use case ends.
+2.
+---

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.